-APPENDIX N

-ELIGIBILITY TO SIT FOR THE QUALIFYING EXAM/PAPER
+APPENDIX N ELIGIBILITY TO PARTICIPATE IN QUALIFYING PROCEDURES/PAPER FOR CLINICAL STUDENT

-In order to be eligible to take the Qualifying Exam/Paper a student must be in good standing, have successfully completed the course requirement for the M.S. degree and successfully defended the M.S. thesis by May 15 of the year he/she wishes to fulfill the qualifying requirement.
+In order to be eligible to participate in the Qualifying Procedures/Paper a student must be in good standing, have successfully completed the course requirement for the M.S. degree and successfully defended the M.S. thesis by May 15 of the year he/she wishes to fulfill the qualifying requirement.
 Students who have received an M.S. degree from another institution must provide an official transcript and proof of the M.S. degree (i.e., the M.S. degree itself) from that institution.
-Only after the Division Director has approved the thesis will they be allowed to sit for the Qualifying Exam/Paper (also by May 15).
+Only after the Division Director has approved the thesis will they be allowed to participate in the Qualifying Procedures/Paper (also by May 15).

-Below is a checklist of these items, which must be verified by the student's advisor and by the department.
+Below is a checklist of these items, which must be verified by the student's advisor and by the department: